-Human Resources Payroll Contacts are responsible for processing payroll, benefit changes, and leave adjustments for employees.
-Please keep them updated regarding any payroll, benefit, or address changes.
+Human Resources is responsible for processing payroll, benefit changes, and leave adjustments for employees.
+Please contact HR regarding any payroll, benefit, or address changes.
+An email can be sent to: DHHS.myHR@nebraska.gov.
+An HR representative will respond and assist you with the change.

 Biweekly pay dates are every other Wednesday.
 Pay stubs are posted on-line via the Payroll and Financial Center on the LINK website (link.nebraska.gov) a few days before each pay date for employees to review and print.
 On-line pay stubs include leave and deduction information.
 For assistance in learning how to read your pay stub, please see Understanding Your Paystub.

-If you are an employee located within the 24-hour facilities, please see the2016 Biweekly Pay Schedule Mon-Sun (Facility) Workweek for details on your pay periods and pay dates.
+If you are an employee located within the 24-hour facilities, please see the2018 Biweekly Pay Schedule Mon Sun workweek Facility for details on your pay periods and pay dates.
 If you are an employee located within one of our five service areas or Central Administration, please see the Workweek for details on your pay periods and pay dates.
-If you are an employee located within one of our five service areas or Central Administration, please see the 2016 Biweekly Pay Schedule Sat-Fri (Non-Facility) Workweek for details on your pay periods and pay dates.
+If you are an employee located within one of our five service areas or Central Administration, please see the 2018 Biweekly Pay Schedule Sat Fri workweek Non-Facility for details on your pay periods and pay dates.
 Workweek for details on your pay periods and pay dates.

 Top of Page